Natasha-01-design/project-1-Mini-Talk/README.md

 # Mini Talk — A Civic Justice Reporting Platform

 **Mini Talk** is a web-based platform that allows users to report social injustices.
-It supports account creation, login, report submission with optional video links, and displays current justice-related news using the NewsData.io API.
+It supports account creation, login, report submission with optional video links, and displays current justice-related news using Gnews.io API.
 All reports are stored and retrieved locally using `json-server`.

 ## Features